aggregat4/dendriform/JOURNAL.md

 Garbage collection now happens in the background and is semi-optimised.

 Now determined that search is slow as fuck when operating on a large dataset.
 I need to somehow determine what it is that is the slowest here.
 If the loading is slowest, which I suspect, then I don't know what we can do...

+## 3.4.2019

+Optimised tree loading by introducing an alternate path that triggers from a certain amount of nodes that need to be loaded.
+It will load all node events from indexeddb and then create the tree by traversing the parentChildMap and getting nodes from that list.

+This speeds up full tree loading significantly, but for the 8000 work nodes this still means a little less than 2 seconds of loading the node events and 2 seconds rendering the entire thing.

+There are two further optimisations I can do:

+* Have a composite index with node events so I can filter by type (I only need a third of the 24000 events).
+* Have a clever approach where collapsed nodes are not actually rendered but we "just" store the child tree on that node and render it on demand when the node is opened.
+This would massively cut down on rendering trees that are not fully opened, which in reality is almost all of them.